Understanding Twelve-Step Programs for Teens and Young Adults

 Addressing Teen Alcohol and Drug Abuse Through Peer Support

-AA and NA – the best-known peer groups – address the realities of using or drinking in stark terms.
+AA and NA are the best-known peer groups, and they address the realities of using or drinking in stark terms.
 Language like “alcoholism” or “drug addict” seems harsh.
 The program language, admittedly outdated, implies a certain level of accountability, which encourages the youth who attend meetings to take responsibility for the decisions they’ve made in life.
-AA and NA also ask for full sobriety and complete abstinence; they do not allow for half-measures.

 In meetings, young adults often admit that peers influence their choices.
 Group discussions can show them how negative friends can encourage drinking or drug use, teaching them to avoid such people and find positive relationships instead.